Jprogram722/GraphicalGPSProject/README.md

 $$ Latitude = Degree + \frac{minutes}{60} $$

 The data from the GPS module is also used to get the users current speed.
 Here is the equation to get the distance traveled (also know as arc length) across the surface of the earth using latitude and longitude.
+Source: [Arkansa Unviversity](https://www.math.ksu.edu/~dbski/writings/haversine.pdf)

 $$ \Delta d = 2r\sin^{-1}\left(\sqrt{\sin^{2}\left(\frac{\theta_{2} - \theta_{1}}{2}\right) + \cos(\theta_{2})\cos(\theta_{1})\sin^{2}\left(\frac{\phi_{2} - \phi_{1}}{2}\right)}\right)$$